 Flow rate is important because in order to adequately disinfect a pool it requires multiple turnovers per day.
 Turnover is the amount of time the entire body of water takes to be treated.
 Three to four turnovers are recommended for every 24 hours, meaning each turnover must take between six and eight hours to thoroughly disinfect a pool.
 At a flow rate of 50 GPM with an eight-hour turnover, the Del AOP50 system can only effectively treat a pool of 24,000 gallons.
 In comparison, the Clear Comfort’s CCW100 with its 90 GPM can treat a 43,200-gallon pool with the same eight-hour turnover.

-“The Clear Comfort CCW100 system utilizes the power of hydroxyl radicals,” Steve’s hydroxyl-based AOP review says.
-“This system is advertised to be suitable for pools up to 40,000 gallons and was listed in 2017 in multiple trade magazines as being one of the best new products in the pool and spa industry.”
+Steve’s hydroxyl-based AOP review says Clear Comfort’s CCW100, “was listed in 2017 in multiple trade magazines as being one of the best new products in the pool and spa industry.”

 “The Prozone ECO Master is another system that combines germicidal UV-C light with ozone in order to benefit from hydroxyl radicals which is a more effective oxidizer than hydrogen peroxide and ozone alone,” said Steve in another ozone-UV AOP pool system review.
 “Prozone advertises this system to be good for pools up to 15,000 gallons.”